cloudbuilderspa/CloudNativeGuardiansKCSA/sections/3_Cluster_Hardening/lab_guide_en.md

       -n secrets-lab
     ```
     *   Inspect the Secret (notice it's base64 encoded): `kubectl get secret my-db-credentials -n secrets-lab -o yaml`

+**✨ Prediction Point ✨**
+*When you mount the `my-db-credentials` Secret as files into a Pod (as described in the next step), in what format do you expect the `username` and `password` to be accessible inside the container at `/etc/db-credentials/username` and `/etc/db-credentials/password`?
+Will they be base64 encoded or decoded?*

 3.  **Mount the Secret as files into a Pod:**
     *   Create `secret-file-pod.yaml`: